andynapoleon/BEAST-Inventory-Manager/README.md

   **Management Section**:
   - Admins Page displaying a table of all admins.
-  - Performance Page to track the performance of the currently logged-in admin's affiliate sales.
+  - Performance Page to track the performance of the currently logged-in admin's affiliate sales (data fetched using MongoDB Aggregation Pipeline).